-The NBTC is the primary regulator of spectrum use, although the MICT is also relevant.
+The NBTC is the primary regulator of spectrum use.

-3.2 How is the use of radio spectrum authorised in Thailand?
+3.2 How is the use of radio spectrum authorised in your jurisdiction?
 What procedures are used to allocate spectrum between candidates - i.e. spectrum auctions, comparative 'beauty parades', etc.?

 Radio frequency spectrum is allocated pursuant to the Frequency Allocation Act.
-It provides for the NBTC to consider and grant permits for use of spectrum by tender, according to procedures, means, terms and conditions the NBTC may set.
+For commercial spectrum usage, it provides for the NBTC to consider and grant permits for use of spectrum by auction, according to procedures and conditions the NBTC may set.